Iberia (airline): Development since the 1990s

 The company ordered 76 aircraft from Airbus in February 1998, which at the time was the largest single Airbus order.
 The following year it bought Aviaco and inherited that airline's fleet.

-By the end of the 90's, Iberia owned as majority shareholder the Spanish airlines Aviaco, Viva Air, Binter Canarias and Binter Mediterráneo, and Latin American airlines Aerolíneas Argentinas, Austral, Viasa and Ladeco.
+By the end of the '90s, Iberia owned as majority shareholder the Spanish airlines Aviaco, Viva Air, Binter Canarias and Binter Mediterráneo, and Latin American airlines Aerolíneas Argentinas, Austral, Viasa and Ladeco.

-During 2001, Iberia was privatised and shares were listed on stock exchanges.
+During 2001, Iberia was privatised and its shares were listed on stock exchanges.
 By 2002, when Iberia celebrated its 75th anniversary, it had carried nearly 500 million people in its history.
 In July 2004, Iberia announced it had decided to move its Latin American hub from Miami, Florida to San Pedro Sula, Honduras.

 On 5 February 2006, Terminal 4 at Madrid - Barajas Airport was turned over to Iberia and fellow Oneworld alliance members.
 This provided much-needed expansion capabilities for Iberia.
 Iberia represents around 60% of the airport's traffic.
 In 2005, the airline and its regional branch Air Nostrum transported 21,619,041 passengers via Madrid – Barajas Airport.

 In November 2006, Iberia launched Clickair, a low-cost carrier subsidiary.
 Clickair merged with Vueling in 2009.

 On 12 November 2009, Iberia confirmed that it had reached a preliminary agreement to merge with British Airways.
 The merger between the two carriers would create the world's third-largest airline in terms of revenue.
 On 8 April 2010, it was confirmed that British Airways and Iberia had agreed to a merger, forming the International Airlines Group, although each airline would continue to operate under its current brand.

 In November 2012, Iberia announced plans to reduce the number of employees by 4,500 and its fleet by five long-haul and 20 short-haul aircraft.

-In 2012, Iberia established another low-cost airline Iberia Express, which operates short- and medium-haul routes from its parent airline's Madrid hub, providing feeder flights onto Iberia's long-haul network.
+In 2012, Iberia established another low-cost airline, Iberia Express, which operates short and medium-haul routes from its parent airline's Madrid hub, providing feeder flights onto Iberia's long-haul network.
 The airline began operating on 25 March 2012 and shares its head office with Iberia in Chamartín, Madrid.
-In 2013, the headquarters of both airlines were moved to a new offices in Ciudad Lineal, Madrid, and the corporate images have been changed as part of the renewal process.
+In 2013, the headquarters of both airlines were moved to a new office in Ciudad Lineal, Madrid, and the corporate images have been changed as part of the renewal process.

+In 2023, Iberia announced its return to Tokyo's Narita International Airport in October 2024 following its withdrawal in 2020 during the COVID-19 pandemic.
+Iberia first started flights to Tokyo in 1986, and began nonstop flying in 1992, but had previously suspended flights between 1998 and 2016.

 Corporate affairs

+Business trends

+The key trends for Iberia are (as of the financial year ending 31 December):

 Head office

 The company head office is in the MV49 Business Park in Madrid.
 This facility is in proximity to the intersection of the Autopista de Circunvalación M-30 and Avenida de América.
-In 2013 the company moved its head office from the former Campos Velázquez, in the Salamanca district of Madrid, to save money.
+In 2013, the company moved its head office from the former Campos Velázquez, in the Salamanca district of Madrid, to save money.